 If you are owed an amount up to €15,000 you can use the debt recovery process overseen by the network of District Court offices to seek repayment from the debtor.
 If a demand letter fails it is open to a creditor to then send a 'claim notice'.
 This a court document and if it is ignored by the debtor a judgment can be registered against them.
 The claim notice document is available on LawOnline and we will guide you through its completion.
 If the debtor then ignores this claim notice LawOnline also provides the other three documents that you need to complete to apply for a judgment againts the debtor in the District Court office.
-For just €50 (inc. VAT) we will enable you to begin District Court proceedings - it simply involves filing a claim notice with the court and also serving it on the debtor.
+For just €50 (inc. VAT) we will enable you to begin District Court legal proceedings - it simply involves submitting a claim notice to the District Court Office and also serving it on, i.e. giving it to, the debtor.
 This guide explains the steps involved and each step is cross-referenced to the required document on LawOnline.

 The purpose of this guide is to explain the steps involved in recovering a debt of up to €15,000.

 The reason for the limit of €15,000 is that this is the maximum amount that a creditor, i.e. the individual or entity owed the money, can recover using the debt recovery process which is managed by the offices of the District Court (for higher amounts the Circuit Court or High Court process would need to be used).